fission/fission.io/content/en/docs/usage/spec/podspec/toleration.md

         effect: "NoSchedule"
 ```

-You should env have an environment spec file like this:
+You should have an environment spec file like this:

 ```yaml
 apiVersion: fission.io/v1